Best AI Agents for Marketing Agencies in 2025

 • Prebuilt AI models for ad optimization and creative generation.

-• Automated budget allocation and real-time performance adjustments.
+• Automated budget allocation and real-time performance adjustments for higher customer engagement.

 Limitations:

-• Narrow focus on paid media; agents operate within defined campaign parameters.
+• Narrow focus on paid media; operates within predefined tasks and campaign parameters.

 3. Relevance AI: Agent Builder for Data-Driven Agencies

-Positioning: Relevance AI provides agent infrastructure for agencies looking to build custom automations—especially those rooted in analytics, clustering, and data enrichment.
+Positioning: Relevance AI offers modular infrastructure for agencies building custom automations—especially those rooted in analytics, clustering, and market research.

 Strengths: